nathan-cool/Endometriosis_Ireland/README.md

 ## Libraries and Programs:
 - Visual Studio Code was used as the code editor.
-- GitHub desktop was used to view repository changes.
+- GitHub Desktop was used to view repository changes.
 - GitHub was used to upload the repository.
 - Google fonts were used for the fonts.
-- Font awesome was used for the social media icons.
+- Font Awesome was used for the social media icons.
 - Google Chrome
 - Safari (For testing)
 - Edge (For testing)